samth/ramunk/README.md

 the issues](https://github.com/AutoFFI/AutoFFI/issues) regarding cross-platform builds.

-For UNIX-like systems, a simple `make`-command in the source directory should provide you with a working binary on most platforms.
+For UNIX-like systems, a simple `make binary` in the source directory should provide you with a working binary on most platforms.
 It creates a new build-directory, runs _cmake_ and _make_ in it, and copies the resulting binary to our bin-directory.